+Nom Wah Tea Parlor ships its famous dim sum nationwide on Goldbelly!
 The dumplings at Nom Wah are a can’t miss!
-These particular ones are stuffed with pork, ginger, and cabbage and enclosed in a delicate wrapper.
-The head chef at Nom Wah has been making these for nearly 40 years!
+These particular prok dumplings are stuffed with pork, ginger, and cabbage and enclosed in a delicate wrapper.
+The head chef at Nom Wah has been making these delicious pork dumplings for nearly 40 years!

 This package serves 4-5 people and includes 21 Pork Dumplings